 When lights hurt your eyes, minor irritation can cause you to squint.
 More severe cases may urge you to hide under your sunglasses, away from bright places.
-Light sensitivity symptoms can be debilitating and impact your quality of life if it persists.
+Light sensitivity symptoms can be irritating and impact your quality of life if it persists.

-Blue eyes are more sensitive to light.
-The light-coloured iris may not protect your eyes from light compared to darker eyes.
 While you can’t change your eye colour, during your eye exam, your optometrist will search for any underlying eye condition that causes light sensitivity and helps reduce the symptoms.

 What Is Light Sensitivity?